Browser does not support script.

 Neuroscience as a degree subject is still under-represented in the undergraduate sector and, consequently, most students coming onto the programme have degrees in subjects other than neuroscience.
 The aim of the programme is to extend the students' theoretical knowledge of the neurosciences and to develop, through their chosen research project, the practical skills that they may wish to practise in their future careers.
 This may be in further full-time study in an academic research environment or employment in an academic, clinical or pharmaceutical organisation.

 Each of the Fundamental modules (A1-A3) is assessed with a written examination and a coursework essay.
 The Specialised modules are assessed with a written examination and the writing of an abstract to an unseen published paper (presented without the abstract).
 The research project is assessed by a research report, a laboratory notebook and a poster presentation.

-One of the following specialised optional modules:
+Students select from one of the following specialised optional modules:

 Neuroscience research (part-time only)

 Past students have obtained PhD positions both in the UK and overseas, entered medical school, the pharmaceutical industry, or trained as clinical psychologists; clinicians have obtained clinical research positions.